telerik/document-processing-docs/introduction.md

 - [Document Processing Libraries Overview]({%slug getting-started%})
 - [First Steps in using Telerik Document Processing]({%slug getting-started-first-steps%})

-## Help us Improve the Telerik UI for DPL Documentation
+## Help us Improve the Telerik DPL Documentation

 We believe that the documentation for a product is at its best when the content is a collaboration between the builders and consumers of that product.
 Everybody can play a role in making our documentation better and we encourage you to help us with that task in the way that you choose: